RNCM Young Artists

 With full access to the fully equipped, state-of-the-art recording and producing studios situated in the College’s central Manchester campus, Young Artists work in bands, creating, recording, and distributing original music and sharing their work in informal, friendly gigs and showcases.

 The RNCM is determined to reach and support young people from all backgrounds and works with partners in local communities to grow a diverse and creative community of musicians, with financial support in place where needed.
-Over 50% places are fully subsidised through the support of Sony Music’s Social Justice Fund.
+Working with Sony Music Group, full-fee bursaries are presented to up to 50% of RNCM Young Artists.

 Who is it for?